Toward the classification of threefold extremal contractions with one-dimensional fibers: Introduction

 \subsection{Acknowledgements}

 This work was supported by the Kyoto University Institute for Advanced Study, and the Research Institute for Mathematical Sciences (RIMS), an International Joint Usage/Research Center located in Kyoto University.
 In particular, this paper was conceived during the second author's visit to RIMS, Kyoto University in February 2020.
 The authors are very grateful to the institute for the support and hospitality.
 The second author was also partially supported by the HSE University Basic Research Program.
+The authors would like to thank the referee for careful reading the manuscript and many comments that help to improve the exposition.